• Skip to primary navigation

 4th of July Red, White and Blue Tye-Dye Cake decorated with dripping red and blue white chocolate ganache and topped with white stars.

-This Red, White, and Blue Tie-Dye Cake made for the 4th of July is the love child, so to speak, of two very popular cakes that I shared with you in the past few weeks, the Melting Rainbow Cake and the Rainbow Tie-Dye Surprise Cake.
-This baby was born out of so much love, from you the readers, that is.
+This tye-dye red, white, and blue drip cake was inspired by two very popular cakes that I shared with you in the past few weeks, the Melting Rainbow Cake and the Rainbow Tie-Dye Surprise Cake.

 Here’s my latest version of the cake.
 I made this cake for Valentine’s Day.